 The comparison of all dissipation factors is shown in Fig.~\ref{fig:disMuscle}.

 At frequency~$f_1$, the dissipation factors $\delta_\T{ant}$ and $\delta_\T{tis}$ are discontinuous, with the critical point being the radius $r/a=0.32$.
-For smaller sizes, tissue loss dominates, while the antenna loss is comparable for larger sizes.
-At frequency~$f_2$, all curves are smooth, and antenna loss is negligible as compared to tissue loss.
+For smaller sizes, tissue loss dominates, while it is comparable to the antenna loss for larger sizes.
+At frequency~$f_2$, all curves are smooth, and antenna loss is negligible compared to tissue loss.

-The behavior of power losses can be explained by observing the optimal current density for the case of small and large current supporting regions.
-For the smaller size, the optimal current densities are shown in the left panels of Fig.~\ref{fig:optCurrentsMuscle}.
+The behavior of power losses is elucidated by examining the optimal current density in scenarios with small and large current-supporting regions.
+For the smaller sizes, depicted in the left panels of Fig.~\ref{fig:optCurrentsMuscle}, the optimal current is $\T{TM}_{1m}$-like\footnote{The notation designates current density as $\T{TE}_{1m}$-like (magnetic dipole), $\T{TM}_{1m}$-like (electric dipole), or $\T{TM}_{2m}$-like (electric quadrupole).
+This notation reflects the mode generated when projected onto the \ac{VSWE}: $\T{TE}_{1m}$ mode, $\T{TM}_{1m}$ mode, or $\T{TM}_{2m}$ mode, respectively.
+The subscript $m$ corresponds to the azimuthal number and reflects a rotation of the coordinate system.}.
+Conversely, for the larger current-supporting regions, as seen in the right panels of Fig.~\ref{fig:optCurrentsMuscle}, the optimal current density transforms to $\T{TE}_{1m}$-like state at frequency $f_1$ and $\T{TM}_{1m}$-like ibid at frequency $f_2$.
+This phenomenon accounts for the discontinuity in dissipation factors at frequency $f_1$ where the optimal current undergoes a significant shift in character to maximize radiation efficiency.

-The current densities are both $\T{TM}_{1m}$-like\footnote{Current density is denoted as $\T{TE}_{1m}$-like (magnetic dipole), $\T{TM}_{1m}$-like (electric dipole), or $\T{TM}_{2m}$-like (electric quadrupole) if its projection to \ac{VSWE} generates only $\T{TE}_{1m}$~mode, $\T{TM}_{1m}$~mode, or $\T{TM}_{2m}$~mode, respectively.
-Subscript $m$ corresponds to the azimuthal number and only reflects a rotation of a coordinate system.}.
-For the larger size of the current supporting region, the optimal current density is, see the right panels in Fig.~\ref{fig:optCurrentsMuscle}, $\T{TE}_{1m}$-like at frequency~$f_1$ and is $\T{TM}_{1m}$-like at frequency~$f_2$.
-This explains the discontinuity in dissipation factors at frequency~$f_1$, where the optimal current must dramatically switch its character to maximize radiation efficiency.
-The reason for this is that $\T{TE}_{1m}$-like current couples less to the lossy dielectric host body~\cite{Skrivervik_Bosiljevac_Sipus_FundamentalBoundsForImplantedAntennas} and therefore become favorable when the boarders of the current supporting region come closer to the tissue.
-While small-size $\T{TE}_{1m}$-like currents can be seen as an analogy to a short circuit~\cite{Algarp2022}.
-At frequency~$f_2$, this is not necessary since the electrical size of the current support is big enough to accommodate $\T{TM}_{1m}$-like current with an optimal trade-off antenna loss due to dense current in the center and tissue loss due to short distance from the tissues.
-But, in general, antenna loss decreases with the increasing $r$ for $\T{TM}_{1m}$-like and $\T{TE}_{1m}$-like currents because more spreading of the current is allowed.
+The rationale behind this transition lies in the fact that $\T{TE}_{1m}$-like currents exhibit less coupling to the lossy dielectric host body~\cite{Skrivervik_Bosiljevac_Sipus_FundamentalBoundsForImplantedAntennas}.
+This characteristic becomes advantageous when the borders of the current-supporting region approach the tissue.
+Analogously, small-size $\T{TE}_{1m}$-like currents can be likened to a short circuit~\cite{Algarp2022}.
+At frequency $f_2$, this analogy is unnecessary since the electrical size of the current support is sufficient to accommodate a $\T{TM}_{1m}$-like current, achieving an optimal trade-off between antenna loss and tissue loss due to the dense current in the center and the short distance from the tissues.